 Michael Crichton must have hated theme parks.
 The novelist behind Jurassic Park also wrote the 1973 sci-fi film Westworld, on which HBO’s latest big-budget series is based.
 In both franchises, humans play god and sell previously impossible experiences to people, with disastrous consequences.
-The show airs every Tuesday on Sky Atlantic and some people are billing it as a fix for Game of Thrones addicts, but really it’ll satisfy your inner Jurassic Park fan, as follows…
+The show aired on Sky Atlantic and some people billed it as a fix for Game of Thrones addicts, but really it’ll satisfy your inner Jurassic Park fan, as follows…

 1. An old man caused all the mess